Unit01-TestType/otter/README.md

     ```

 12. Open the Scenario Editor and load the heightmap PNG.
 Open the Gamescript settings
 and select the newly created gamescript.
-If the gamescript is not in the list, there is an
+If the gamescript is not in the list, there may be an
-error with the code somewhere.
+error with the code somewhere (close and reopen OTTD if the gamescript was created while the game was open).
 Manually add a dummy town somewhere in the scenario.
-This can
-be deleted later.
+This can be deleted later.

 13. Save the scenario and then load the scenario as a new game.
 All of the features
 should begin to populate the map as the gamescript runs.
 This may take several minutes.
-when the gamescript is complete, save the game and then exit.
+when the gamescript is complete, fast forward the game so that the populations update from
+the added houses.
+Save the game and then exit.
 Find the saved game file
 and change the extension from .sav to .scn to convert it to a scenario.

 14. Load the scenario and play the game!